This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An MRI of the head takes pictures of your brain, blood vessels, and skull.
 You may be given contrast liquid to help the pictures show up better.
 Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell a healthcare provider if you have any metal in or on your body.

-How is an acoustic neuroma treated?
+How is AN treated?

 When should I contact my healthcare provider?

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.